On fusion procedure for the two-parameter quantum algebra in type A: Abstract

 \section{Abstract}

-Irreducible modules of the two-parameter quantum enveloping algebra $U_{r,s}(\mathfrak{sl}_n)$ are explicitly constructed using the fusion procedure, when $rs^{-1}$ is not a root of unity.
-This provides an alternative and combinatorial description of the Schur-Weyl duality for two-parameter quantum algebras of type $A$.
+Finite dimensional irreducible modules of the two-parameter quantum enveloping algebra $U_{r,s}(\mathfrak{sl}_n)$ are explicitly constructed using the fusion procedure when $rs^{-1}$ is generic.
+This provides an alternative and combinatorial description of the Schur-Weyl duality for the two-parameter quantum linear algebras of type $A$.